 Welcome to the SEVIS Training for sponsor officials.
 This training is designed to facilitate your understanding of SEVIS in regards to the administration, maintenance and management of the J-1

 program information at your organization and your exchange visitor and spouse/dependent records.
 In this presentation we will discuss: How to update records in Initial Status.
 We will also talk about the

 This presentation provides guidance for using SEVIS.
 It does not replace the Exchange Visitor Program regulations found in 22 CFR Part 62.
 To obtain administrative guidance on the Exchange Visitor Program,

 Now we will look at the various actions and events that are used to maintain Initial exchange visitor records.

 212(e).
 Notice the program begin and end dates.
 At the bottom of the page is the site of activity block, and the spouse/dependent block.
 Clicking the spouse or dependent SEVIS ID opens the spouse or

-The exchange visitor, site of activity and spouse/dependent information (if any) can be updated by clicking the links on the Edits menu.
+dependent page.
+The exchange visitor, site of activity and spouse/dependent information (if any) can be updated by clicking the Edit buttons.
 The Actions menu includes the Amend Program, Cancel EV, No Show, Reprint

 information is on the record, only the category and subject/field can be edited, and a spouse or dependent can be added.
 If the exchange visitor’s category is Secondary School Student or Au Pair, the

 When the record is in Initial status, the sponsor official can perform the following actions: